confluentinc/cp-demo/docs/index.rst

 -  `SSL <https://docs.confluent.io/current/kafka/authentication_ssl.html>`__
    for encryption, except for ZooKeeper which does not support SSL
 -  `SASL/PLAIN <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html>`__
-   for authentication, except for ZooKeeper
+   for authentication, except for ZooKeeper which is configured for `SASL/DIGEST-MD5 <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html#zookeeper>`__
 -  `Authorization <https://docs.confluent.io/current/kafka/authorization.html>`__.
    If a resource has no associated ACLs, then users are not allowed to access the resource, except super users